|

 Mathematical modelling of biological networks and

-an interpretable manner.
-Apart from Biology, I am keenly
+problems in an interpretable manner.
+Apart from Biology,

-interested in and have also worked in Deep Learning for
+I am keenly interested in and have also worked in Deep

-modelling), as well as Causal Inference and Graph
+Generative modelling), as well as Causal Inference and

-Learning.
-More recently, I have been interested in Fourier
+Graph Learning.
+More recently, I have been interested in

 |